scazan/shell_runner/README.md

 # SHELL RUNNER (for norns)
-a simple interface for the norns to list and execute any shell script located in its "scripts" directory directly from the norns.
+a simple interface for the norns to list and execute any shell script located in its "scripts" directory directly from the norns. shell scripts can be for bash, python 2.7, lua, or anything else that is stock on the norns.

 if you have a script you want to be executable from the norns, throw it into ~/dust/code/shell_runner/scripts/ and it should show in the list.